4 Benefits of Aerial Yoga, According to Certified Yoga Instructors

 2.Improving Cardiovascular Health

-A small 2016 study of active women between the ages of 18 and 45, led by the American Council on Exercise (ACE), found that a six-week aerial yoga program contributed to several cardiovascular benefits, including improvements in cardiometabolic risk factors like blood pressure, HDL cholesterol and VO2max among the participants.
+A small 2016 study of active women between the ages of 18 and 45, led by the American Council on Exercise (ACE), found that a six-week aerial yoga programme contributed to several cardiovascular benefits, including improvements in cardiometabolic risk factors like blood pressure, HDL cholesterol and VO2max among the participants.

 The study concluded that aerial yoga has similar benefits to other moderate-intensity forms of exercise, like water aerobics and tennis.
-It also found that “regular participation in aerial yoga improves cardiorespiratory fitness and positively modifies several major cardiovascular disease risk factors.”
+It also found that "regular participation in aerial yoga improves cardiorespiratory fitness and positively modifies several major cardiovascular disease risk factors".

 Additionally, a 2014 study in the Journal of Clinical and Diagnostic Research reported findings of the efficacy of yoga on patients with heart failure.
-Participants were broken into two groups: one set engaged in a mat yoga practice that emphasized traditional poses and breathing exercises; the control set did not join the yoga practice.
+Participants were broken into two groups: one set engaged in a mat yoga practice that emphasised traditional poses and breathing exercises; the control set did not join the yoga practice.